Menopause and Burning Sensation: What Causes It and How to Deal?

 3. Paresthesia

-This is a condition where you may have a burning, tingling, or pin-and-needle sensation in your feet, legs, arms, hand, or anywhere else in the body.
+This is a condition where you may have a burning, tingling, or pin-and-needle sensation in your feet, legs, arms, hands, or anywhere else in the body.
 When you get this in your 40s or 50s, along with other symptoms like hot flashes, sleep problems, etc., you could attribute these changes to menopause.
 The low and fluctuating hormone levels are to be blamed.
 If it is menopause-related, the burning sensation goes away once the hormones stabilize.

 How to Deal with Burning Sensation in Menopause?